-A significant challenge faced by many early-stage companies that are interested in filing patent applications, is that a patent application must be filed prior to any public disclosure of the invention (to preserve foreign rights), which means prior to any revenue on any product or service of the invention.
+A significant challenge faced by many early-stage companies that are interested in filing provisional patent applications, is that a provisional patent application must be filed prior to any public disclosure of the invention (to preserve foreign rights), which means prior to any revenue on any product or service of the invention.
 The process therefore, needs to be funded through means other than using revenue from commercial success of the invention.
 Additionally, priority as between parties that independently discover the invention is given to the first applicant to file under U.S. law.

 This first-to-file priority standard further urges filing a patent application sooner than later.
 If the applicant is willing to forego foreign rights to the invention, the applicant does have a one year grace period (from the first public disclosure or commercial use of the invention) in which to file the application.
 But if the commercial use was not public, the applicant risks that another party might independently develop the invention and file its application first.

 If counsel is engaged to assist in the application process, the cost will be their hourly rate times the number of hours spent, plus the filing fees.
 The preparation process involves writing the application, claims and any drawings in sufficient detail to support both broad and narrow claims, considering different embodiments and trying to foresee where examination (which may be years away) may go.
 Once filed, the application may not be modified, added to or in any way altered except to possibly correct typographical mistakes.
 Everything that might potentially be important (even years later) needs to be in the application as filed with clear presentations of all features and consistent use of important language.
 All of this takes time.